 Travel Information for International Students

-Due to recent immigration and visa changes in other countries, we suggest that you contact the nearest foreign embassy in the U.S. to inquire about visa and travel requirements for visitors from other countries.
+Please contact the nearest foreign embassy in the U.S. to inquire about visa and travel requirements for visitors from other countries.

 For information, please visit the following websites:

 valid in order for you to return to the United States; please check the

 expiration date on your F-1 visa before traveling.
 When applying to renew your visa, you must